 Use these guidelines and resources to create a winning résumé that will help you get the job, internship, service opportunity, etc. you really want.
 Whether this is your first résumé or your fiftieth, there is always something you can do to make your résumé more effective.

-VMock, a 24-7 online résumé review tool available to Oregon State students and alumni up to one year after they graduate, uses machine learning and natural language processing to provide you with instant personalized feedback on your résumé or CV.
+VMock, a 24-7 online résumé review tool available to Oregon State students, uses machine learning and natural language processing to provide you with instant personalized feedback on your résumé or CV.

 VMock is designed to work with résumés from many different fields.
 Once you receive the detailed feedback, make relevant changes to your résumé and re-upload it to improve your score.
 (Tip – Getting a 100% score on Vmock is not the goal.
 Focus on improvement toward the green zone.)